 The XIR has everything the XER has, but features a large 16" HD touch screen instead of the 10" touch screen.
 Otherwise, everything is exactly the same.

 Which Matrix elliptical console should you choose?
 The basic XR is just fine as it does include workouts and tracking capability.
-However, the XER and XIR give you many more features and capabilities including more than double the amount of workouts, touch screens, Bluetooth capability with all of the latest apps and a speaker system for your music.
+However, the XER, XIR & XUR give you many more features and capabilities including more than double the amount of workouts, iFit compatibility, touch screens, Bluetooth capability with all of the latest apps and a speaker system for your music.

-The XER console costs an additional $500, and the XIR costs an additional $1000.
+The XER console costs an additional $500, the XIR costs an additional $1000 and the XUR an extra $1600.
 So it is definitely an added expense, but you may feel it's worth it to get all of the additional features.

 Our favorite console?
 The mid-level XER would be our choice.
 The 10" touch screen is large enough for us.
 Although the HD 16" screen on the XIR is awesome, it's not 100% necessary.
 However, if money is no object, by all means go for it.